 How to Survive a Boil Water Notice

-This may come as a surprise to you, but boil water notices happen in the United States more than you may think.
-Should your area ever experience one and you choose to ignore your local officials’ warnings, someone in your family could end up very sick.
+This may surprise you, but boil water notices happen in the United States more than you may think.
+Should your area ever experience one and you choose to ignore your local officials’ warnings and advisories, someone in your family could end up very sick.
 Some people have never experienced a boil water notice before and may not know what to do.
-I’m here to give you a few pointers on how to survive a boil water notice if your community ever is faced with one.
+I’m here to give you a few pointers on surviving a boil water notice if your community ever faces one.

 What is a Boil Water Notice?

-A boil water notice will be issued when a local health agency or a municipal water supplier discovers that there are pathogens in their area’s water supply.
-Those pathogens could be anything detected like Cryptosporidium, E. coli, Giardia, and more.
+A boil water notice will be issued when a local health agency or a municipal water supplier discovers pathogens in their area’s water supply and they issue a boil water advisory as a result.
+Those pathogens could be anything detected, like Cryptosporidium, E. coli, Giardia, and more.
 But those aren’t the only reasons for a boil water notice.
 This can happen when there is a main water break, severe weather, flooding, or evidence of lead in the water.

 A boil water notice could last anywhere from a couple of hours to several weeks or months.
 While many people can wait around to hear about it on the news, you do have access to this information on your local municipal water company’s website.
-There you will find procedures that they have for such an event, whether the company will issue information promptly by text, email, social media, or on their website.
+There, you will find their procedures for such an event, including whether the company will issue information promptly by text, email, social media, or on their website.

 How to Survive a Boil Water Notice